Flag of Toronto

-The City of Toronto flag, often simply referred to as the flag of Toronto, is the flag adopted by Toronto City Council to represent the city.
-The flag was designed by Renato De Santis and includes a white outline of Toronto City Hall on a blue field, and a red maple leaf at the base of the towers.
+The city flag of Toronto, also known as the Toronto flag, was adopted by Toronto City Council and was designed by Renato De Santis and includes a white outline of Toronto City Hall on a blue field, and a red maple leaf at the base of the towers.

-An early flag of Toronto was adopted by the former City of Toronto in 1967 and included the city's coat of arms on a blue and white field.
-However, that flag was replaced by De Santis' design in 1974, which remained in use until the former City of Toronto was amalgamated in 1998.
-In 1999, a 1:2 proportioned version of De Santis' flag was adopted by the new City of Toronto.
+The first flag of Toronto was adopted by the former City of Toronto in 1967 and included the city's coat of arms on a blue and white field.
+However, that flag was replaced by De Santis' design in 1974, a design that remained in use until 1998, when the former city was amalgamated into the new City of Toronto.
+A 1:2 proportioned version of De Santis' flag was adopted by the new City of Toronto in 1999.

 Description

 The flag of Toronto includes a white outline of the twin towers of the Toronto City Hall slightly left-of-centre on a blue field.
 The red maple leaf from the Canadian flag sits at the base of the towers, representing the city council chambers.
 The shape of the space above and between the towers suggests the letter 'T', the city's initial.
 The design adopted by the City of Toronto in 1999 is proportioned at 1:2, although its original design created by De Santis was proportioned at 2:3.

 As a municipal flag, the flag of Toronto follows the flag of Canada, the flags of other sovereign countries, and flags of provinces and territories in Canadian flag etiquette.

 A variation of this flag is used by Toronto Fire Services fireboats.
 The marine ensign consists of the city's flag in the upper canton, with a lifebuoy on a two-tone blue background.